smbet/veeper/docs/overview.rst

         Initial guess for the Doppler b parameter

     vel
-        Initial guess for the velocity centroid of the line
+        Initial guess for the velocity centroid of the line with respect to zsys

     nflag, bflag, vflag
         Indicators to set behavior during fit for the column density, Doppler b,